·

 Top-notch cuisine

-As a digital nomad in Sri Lanka please try and support local as much as you can!
+As a digital nomad in Sri Lanka, please try to support local businesses as much as you can!

 An abundance of coworking spots and a Large Digital Nomad Community